What is the Enhanced Training Support Package (ETSP)?

 |All other sectors||1 May 2020 to 31 Dec 2020||No||Yes|

-*Includes tourist guides who are self-employed persons.
-AP funding is not applicable to tourist guides.
+* Includes tourist guides who are self-employed persons.
+AP funding is not applicable to tourist guides and point-to-point drivers.

 Will enterprise that receive additional wage support from Government (such as Jobs Support Scheme and Senior Employment Credit) be eligible for enhanced absentee payroll (AP) funding?